You can make your guitar solos much more expressive, by transcribing... vocal parts.

 (Listen from 7:23-8:54)

-This exercise helps you create layered harmonies in your guitar playing:
+Try this exercise to learn how to create layered harmonies in your lead guitar solos:

 Step 1: Set a metronome to a moderate tempo (100-120 beats per minute).
 Record yourself playing note “A” on the 14th fret of the G string.
 Let it ring for 10 beats.
 Hear it.